-Tourism development proposals intended to support existing, or new amenity- or leisurebased activities (see Glossary) will be supported where not in conflict with other policies in the development plan.
+Other development proposals intended to support existing, or new amenity- or leisurebased activities will be supported where not in conflict with other policies in the plan, especially policy B1.

-8.8 HOME WORKING
+8.7 HOME WORKING

-Home working and businesses operating out of residential properties are increasingly important in the parish.
-They typically fall into two categories: those businesses which involve actual use of the premises, usually computer-intensive/consultancy work; secondly there are businesses using residential properties as an address, but the actual activity takes place at their clients' place of business, or work, such as trades-people.

-Where these activities do not adversely impact upon the amenity of others these activities will be encouraged in line with policy B1.
+- 8.7.1 Home working and businesses operating out of residential properties are increasingly important in the parish.
+They typically fall into two categories: those businesses which involve actual use of the premises, usually computer-intensive/consultancy work; secondly there are businesses using residential properties as an address, but the actual activity takes place at their clients' place of business, or work, such as trades-people. - 8.7.2 Where these activities do not adversely impact upon the amenity of others these activities will be encouraged in line with policy B1.

-8.9 CONVERSION OF REDUNDANT BUILDINGS
+8.8 CONVERSION OF REDUNDANT BUILDINGS

-There are a number of redundant and dis-used buildings throughout the parish which would be suitable for refurbishment for business purposes, or for residential use for local farm-workers.
+8.8.1 There are a number of redundant and dis-used buildings throughout the parish which would be suitable for refurbishment for business purposes, or for residential use for local farm-workers.
 Where farm-workers are to be housed this policy will be enforced by the use of conditions, and reversion to market housing will be limited.
-Bringing redundant buildings back into use will be supported where the above criteria can be met, policy D1 will apply to all such proposals.
-Note that some conversion and modification work will fall under permitted development.
+Bringing redundant buildings back into use will be supported where the above criteria can be met, policy D2 will apply to all such proposals.